-The medical malpractice attorneys at the firm of Jaroslawicz & Jaros have been representing New Yorkers and their families who have suffered injuries as a result of medical malpractice for over 45 years.
+The medical malpractice lawyers at Jaroslawicz & Jaros have been representing New Yorkers and their families who have suffered injuries as a result of medical malpractice for over 40 years.

 Abraham Jaros obtained the first-ever million-dollar verdict in Sullivan County, New York, in a medical malpractice case for a woman who partially lost her voice as a result of a tube left in her throat for too long.

-Abraham Jaros obtained the first-ever multimillion-dollar verdict in Albany County, New York, in a medical malpractice case for a woman who died during childbirth.
+Abraham Jaros also obtained the first-ever two-million-dollar verdict in Albany County, New York, in a medical malpractice case for a woman who died during childbirth.

 - $4 Million settlement for a child who suffered brain damage from an undiagnosed infection.